The Toff: Richard Rollison

 The Toff is a wealthy bachelor living in a Mayfair flat at 22 Gresham Terrace.
 Although the settings of the stories keep up with the times, Rollison himself maintains an age of roughly 40 throughout.
-He is described as over six feet tall, with dark hair.
-Rollison's friends refer to him as Rolly, and acquaintances from the East End refer to him as "Mr. Ar".
+He is over six feet tall, with dark hair.
+Rollison's friends refer to him as Rolly, and acquaintances from the East End refer to him as "Mr. R".

 Jolly

 Jolly is Rollison's valet, as well as a partner is his investigations.
-He is described as dour and sad-looking, and is in every way the proper gentleman's gentleman.
+He is dour and sad-looking, and is in every way the proper gentleman's gentleman.

 Superintendent William "Bill" Grice

-Superintendent Bill Grice of Scotland Yard shows respect for Rollison's abilities and contributions, but nonetheless complains about his methods.
+Superintendent Bill Grice of Scotland Yard respects Rollison's abilities and contributions, but complains about his methods.
 Grice bears a scar on his face from a case in which Rollison was involved.

 Richard Shuttleworth

-Shuttleworth owns the stables at the end of Shoreditch Lane.
-He also acts as Rollison's apprentice in many novels.
+Shuttleworth owns the stables at the end of Shoreditch Lane and often acts as Rollison's apprentice.

 William "Bill" Ebbut

 Bill Ebbut is the proprietor of the Blue Dog Gymnasium, in which he trains fighters, and The Sailor's Arms public house.
 Ebbut frequently provides trustworthy men to act as guards or trail suspects.
-In The Toff and the Golden Boy, Ebbut is described as follows:

-He had a big head, pendulous jowls, no neck to speak of, and a huge chest merging into a mammoth waist-line.
-All the time he breathed, he wheezed.
+He has: "...a big head, pendulous jowls, no neck to speak of, and a huge chest merging into a mammoth waist-line.
+All the time he breathed, he wheezed."

 Lady Gloria Hurst

-Lady Gloria Hurst is Rollison's aunt.
+Rollison's aunt.
 Her home is the Marigold Club, where she takes in women requiring temporary assistance.
 She occasionally protects women involved in Rollison's adventures.